biopragmatics/bioversions/docs/failures.md

 - failed to resolve DisGeNet
 - failed to resolve Antibody Registry
-- failed to resolve PathBank
+- failed to resolve National Cancer Institute Thesaurus
 - failed to resolve SwissLipids
-- failed to resolve Zebrafish Information Network